 For a young child, distraction with another activity is usually all that is needed.
 Remember that very young children do not understand cause and effect.

 For 3-5 year olds, you may need to remove them to a separate, safe place.
 Some children may be very afraid of being put in their room with the door shut.
 Remove them to a spot that is within your view.
 You may even want to be with your child at this time.
-Your child can rejoin the activity once he has calmed down.
+Your child can rejoin the activity once they have calmed down.
 Some children may need music or another self-soothing technique to calm down.

 Think ahead and identify situations or activities where your child may need some boundaries and guidelines.
-Before your child joins the activity, tell him what the behaviour is that you expect.
+Before your child joins the activity, tell them what the behaviour is that you expect.
 “We don’t hit the puppy.
 We pet the puppy gently, like this.”

 6. Announce Activity Changes

 Sometimes it may be hard for your child to stop an activity.
-Instead of having a power struggle or becoming frustrated, announce a few minutes ahead of time that you will want her to do something else.
+Instead of having a power struggle or becoming frustrated, announce a few minutes ahead of time that you will want them to do something else.
 The change from one activity to another will be much easier this way.

 7. Remind Your Child about Expectations